Type Casting in C++ Explained: static_cast, dynamic_cast, and When to Use Each

 What is the difference between C-style cast and static_cast in C++?

-A C-style cast like (int)value silently attempts up to four different conversion strategies — including stripping const and reinterpreting memory — without giving you or the compiler any feedback about which one it chose. static_cast only performs the specific, well-defined conversion you asked for and refuses to compile if that conversion doesn't make sense.
-This makes static_cast far safer and makes code reviews much easier because its intent is explicit.
+A C-style cast like (int)value silently attempts up to four different conversion strategies — including stripping const and reinterpreting memory. static_cast only performs well-defined conversions and refuses to compile nonsensical ones.
+At TheCodeForge, we use named casts to ensure code is searchable and intent is explicit.